cmhh/seasadj/README.md

 `/seasadj/spec/toJSON/:name` | Convert a SPC text string to a valid JSON specification.
 `/seasadj/spec/toSPC`        | Convert a JSON specification to JSON object with several SPC text strings.

 To test if the content of a SPC file is valid, we pass it to the `/seasadj/spec/validateSPC` endpoint.
-A repsonse code of 200 should be returned with an appropriate message:
+A response code of 200 should be returned with an appropriate message:

 ![](img/validatespc01.png)